pardi/ros2_vscode_template/README.md

-# ros2_vscode_template
+# ROS2 VSCode template
-This is a template to use ros2 in the vscode development framework
+This is a template to launch ROS2 using the vscode development framework.

+The environment already support the DISPLAY linking with the native machine and the mounting of the necessary props.